 However, times have changed and although science has long times there is something new, we start from potential drugs for patients who are positive for DNA testing but asymptomatic:

-THE BIGGEST BET IN THE LAST 20 YEARS IS STUDIED: THE PRN100 MONOCLONAL ANTIBODY FOR THE SICK
+THE BIGGEST BETS IN THE LAST 20 YEARS OF STUDY: THE PRN100 MONCLONAL ANTIBODY AND THE ANTISENSE OLIGONUCLEOTIDES

 The MRC Prion Unit at UCL has conducted long-term research to investigate potential antibody treatments for prion disease and to see if such treatments might work and what side effects or other safety issues might be anticipated.